Learn from Foundation Model: Fruit Detection Model without Manual Annotation: Experiments and Results

+In this section, we evaluated the zero-shot open-vocabulary performance of our training-free SDM method against three state-of-the-art (SOTA) baselines.
+We compared the direct predictive outputs of these methods against manual annotations across three tasks: object detection, semantic segmentation, and instance segmentation.
+The quantitative results are presented in Table \ref{tab2:zeroshot_results}, with a visual comparison in Fig. \ref{fig:zero-det}.

-Instance segmentation offers higher precision and fine-grained details for complex agricultural tasks by accurately predicting the boundaries of each fruit, which is essential for downstream tasks.
-Table \ref{table: zero-instance-tab} presents all evaluation metrics of instance segmentation of all methods, the results indicate our proposed SDM method consistently outperforms other methods in all metrics by a large margin.
-In terms of mAP$_{50:95}$, SDM achieving 2.21, 1.59, and 2.59 times the performance of the second-best algorithms on strawberry, blueberry, and peach datasets.
-This substantial improvement across all metrics underscores SDM’s capability complex general fruit scenes at the level of individual fruits and to capture fine-grained boundary details.
-A visual comparison of instance segmentation results is shown in Figure \ref{fig:zero-inst}.
+As illustrated in Table \ref{tab2:zeroshot_results}, SDM demonstrates superior performance by a large margin across all tasks.
+For instance segmentation, SDM achieves 1.85, 1.59, and 1.79 times the mAP$_{50:95}$ performance of the second-best method on the strawberry, blueberry, and peach datasets, respectively.
+This substantial improvement underscores SDM’s capability complex general fruit scenes at the level of individual fruits and to capture fine-grained boundary details.